Smolensk air disaster: Official Polish government report

 The Polish Committee for Investigation of National Aviation Accidents (KBWLLP) published its report on 29 July 2011, also available in English and Russian.
 While the report stated that pilot error was the main cause of the accident, with the crew lacking adequate training in operating in adverse weather conditions, it differed from the Russian report in several aspects.

 Chief among these differences was a conclusion that the pilots were not placed under pressure forcing them to land at Smolensk, and that the crew decided to abort landing when they reached 100m altitude (measured by radio altimeter) and had decided to go around using the autopilot.
 However, it was impossible for the autopilot installed in the aircraft to conduct an automatic go-around from a non-precision approach.
 The Polish investigation concluded this caused a delay in executing the go-around which contributed to the crash.

 Another major difference was a conclusion that Russian air traffic control played a part in the accident by passing incorrect information to the crew regarding the plane's position.
 ATC gave distance callouts on average 500 m in advance, and told the aircraft it was on the correct glidepath when it actually was not.
 Furthermore, the controllers gave the "Level 101" command ten seconds after the aircraft passed the 100 m altitude where such call was supposed to be given.

 The Polish report also found three deficiencies regarding the Smolensk airport which contributed to the crash.
 One was a large number of obstacles (mostly tall trees) in the area before the runway which should have been removed to keep the protected approach airspace clear of obstructions.
 The second deficiency was with the approach lighting system, which was charted incorrectly and not well maintained.
 Many bulbs were burned out, several others were missing their lenses, and others were obscured by shrubbery.
 The third concern was with the airport information received by Poland, which contained incorrect information.
 In addition to the lighting system not being depicted correctly, the airport's location was charted approximately 116 m to the North of its actual position.

-Due to numerous accusations raised by Law and Justice opposition party who rejected the official report's conclusions, a new commission was created in 2013, headed by Maciej Lasek.
+Due to numerous accusations raised by the opposition party Law and Justice (PiS), who rejected the official report's conclusions, a new commission was created in 2013 which was headed by Maciej Lasek.
 Its task was to publish and explain all the technical evidence used in the official report.
 Lasek commission's produced over a hundred very detailed technical reports, maps, transcripts, photos and videos which were originally published on www.faktysmolensk.gov.pl website.
 Shortly after the 2015 Polish parliamentary elections the website was shut down and all documents removed by the new government, but were subsequently restored on an independent mirror.

 Cause of accident according to Polish report: